-Our strategy is to build best-in-class home energy systems and deliver them to homeowners through our installer and distribution partners, enabled by a comprehensive digital platform.
-In 2022, we continued to innovate, focus on installers and homeowners, and reported record revenues and profitability.
+We build best-in-class home energy systems and deliver them to homeowners through our installer and distribution partners, enabled by a comprehensive digital platform.
+In 2023, we continued to innovate, focus on installers and homeowners, and reported solid net revenues and profitability.